Social Security Disability Law Firm

 In 2003, I eventually launched my own practice with social security disability law being the firm’s sole practice area.
 The goal of the firm is to get our clients approved for benefits as soon as possible, as we take claims at all levels and even file applications online for new clients.
 I am now certified to handle veterans’ claims before the Veteran’s Administration.

-I am a member of the Georgia,Virginia and District of Columbia state bars; United States District Court in the Fourth and Eleventh Circuits; the Cobb County Bar Association; the Dekalb County Bar Association; the Atlanta Bar Association; the National Association of Social Security Representatives (NOSSCR); Georgia Association of Women Lawyers (GAWL); Georgia Association of Black Women Attorneys (GABWA); Decatur Business Association; Stonewall Bar Association of Georgia, and the Hispanic Chamber of Commerce.
+I am a member of the Georgia,Virginia and District of Columbia state bars; United States District Court in the Fourth and Eleventh Circuits; the Cobb County Bar Association; the Dekalb County Bar Association; the Atlanta Bar Association; the National Association of Social Security Representatives (NOSSCR); Georgia Association of Women Lawyers (GAWL); Georgia Association of Black Women Attorneys (GABWA); Decatur Business Association; Stonewall Bar Association of Georgia, the Latin America Chamber of Commerce and the Hispanic Chamber of Commerce.

 Our friendly and conscientious staff of paralegals/legal assistants is your first point of contact.
 We are always available to answer any of your questions relating to your social security disability claim.
 In order to build a stronger case, we regularly update your file and submit evidence to the Georgia Department of Labor, Disability Adjudication Services (DAS) or the Office of Disability Adjudication and Review (ODAR).
 We believe that our clients always come first.